jayvardhanghildiyal/Lyron/README.md

 # Lyron
-Discord bot for my server :3

-A bot that provides lyrics and top songs!
+Lyron is a work in progress, discord.js powered bot that will perform moderator taks, role assignment and a lot more.